DroopyTersen/droopy-alexa/readme.md

 A project skeleton to get you up and running with a custom Amazon Alexa Skill.

 ## 0 to Alexa
 Here are the high level steps to get started with the demo stock price intent.
+Read below for more details on each step.

 1. Clone the project, install dependencies, and launch the local web service
 2. Open up your localhost to the internet with NGROK